Lighthouses of Abkhazia

 - * Sukhumi Passenger Pier (Middle Pier) Range Front (2?)

 - Date unknown.
 Active; focal plane 14 m (46 ft); continuous green light.
 Post light and a pentagonal daymark mounted on the roof of a 2-story pierhead building.
-A 2008 photo is available, but Google's satellite view shows the pier before the present building was built.
+A 2008 photo is available, and Bing has a satellite view.
 Google has a satellite view of the rear light, a mast at the bend in the pier 120 m (395 ft) north of the front light.
 The building appears to include a restaurant.
 Located at the end of the middle pier in downtown Sukhumi.
 Accessible by walking the pier.
 Site open and building open.
 Admiralty E5727; NGA 19214.

 - * Sukhumi